 Visit the StarID Self Service Portal and click the Forgot StarID link found on that page.

 Visit the StarID Self Service Portal and click the Forgot Password link found on that page.

 After 3 unsuccessful attempts to login, an account gets locked for security purposes.
 After 15 minutes of the last attempt the account is unlocked and login may be attempted again or can contact ITS to have the account unlocked.

 Go to the Student Central page, click the Email Sign-In icon under the Most Frequently Visited.
-If you don't know your login information, click on the Username Lookup icon on the same page.

 Students may stop in to the ITS helpdesk to get printers installed; or may install them on their own.
 Most operating systems will allow a student to add a printer by completing the following: